Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Introduction

 Therefore, the general proof of (3) remained the final step toward resolving Conjecture \ref{YConj1} in full generality.

-In this paper, we prove that (3) of Conjecture \ref{YConj1} is true, thereby completely resolving the conjecture.
-Precisely, \begin{customthm}{A} Let $(M^n,g)$ be a complete noncompact K\"ahler manifold with nonnegative bisectional curvature.
+In this paper, we demonstrate part (3) of Conjecture \ref{YConj1}, thereby completely resolving the conjecture.
+Precisely, \begin{theorem} Let $(M^n,g)$ be a complete noncompact K\"ahler manifold with nonnegative bisectional curvature.
 Suppose the universal cover of $M$ does not split.
 Then

-\end{customthm} Now we move to the behavior of the K\"ahler-Ricci flow on complete noncompact K\"ahler manifolds where $(M,g)$ has nonnegative bisectional curvature.
+\end{theorem} Now we move to the behavior of the K\"ahler-Ricci flow on complete noncompact K\"ahler manifolds with nonnegative bisectional curvature.

 When the initial metric $(M,g)$ has maximal volume growth, the long-time behavior of (\ref{KRflow}) has been described very clearly.
-Let us summarize these results in the following: \begin{theorem}[Corollary 1 in \cite{Ni05}, Theorem 1.2, Proposition 3.2 in \cite{CT06}, Theorem 6.1 in \cite{CT11}, Theorem 1.5 in \cite{LT20}, Theorem 1.1 in \cite{Lee25}] Suppose that $(M^n,J,g)$ is a complete noncompact K\"ahler manifold, where $g$ has nonnegative bisectional curvature and maximal volume growth with $\operatorname{AVR}(M,g)=\nu>0$.
+Let us summarize these results in the following: \begin{theorem}[Corollary 1 in \cite{Ni05}, Theorem 1.2, Proposition 3.2 in \cite{CT06}, Theorem 6.1 in \cite{CT11}, Theorem 1.5 in \cite{LT20}, Theorem 1.1 in \cite{Lee25}] Suppose that $(M^n,J,g)$ is a complete noncompact K\"ahler manifold with nonnegative bisectional curvature and maximal volume growth such that $\operatorname{AVR}(M,g)=\nu>0$.
 Then the following conclusions hold:

 (1) There exists a unique long-time solution $g(t)$ to the K\"ahler-Ricci flow on $M\times [0,+\infty)$ with the initial metric $g$ such that, \begin{enumerate} \item[(i)] It has nonnegative bisectional curvature for any $t\geq 0$. \item[(ii)] There exists a constant $C(n,\nu)$ such that $\|\operatorname{Rm}(x,t)\|\leq\frac{C(n,\nu)}{t}$ for any $x\in M$ and $t\in(0,+\infty)$. \item[(iii)] $\operatorname{AVR}(M,g(t))=\operatorname{AVR}(M,g)=\nu$. \end{enumerate}